A-Der/Cromulon-Invaders/README.md

 - Other game modes where the enemies are non-stop and speed up over time
 - A better scoreboard to keep track of previous scores not just the highest one overall
 - 2nd player mode using W,S,D keys so 2 people can play at once and use the shift button to shoot for the second player.

+# Key Learnings
+- As this was my first ever project there were a lot of valuable experiences I had in only 8 days.
+Most notably for me was the value of pseudo coding as much as necessary in the initial stages as opposed to figuring it out along the way (which I had experimented in class labs previously).
+This really created a blueprint in my brain to follow and found the actual construction of the app much more seamless.
+- I also learnt how effective it is to step back from a problem I was stuck on as opposed to wrestling with it until exhaustion.
+I felt like I would be giving up if I were to stop when it was unsolved.
+Through more experience I realised how quickly things can make themselves clear when you give it some breathing space and come back with fresh eyes and perhaps more research on the web.